Walking today in the Idler’s Rest Nature park, I came upon a message from the molting Ponderosas:

 Walking alone in the dark.
 I headed into town instead of out of town, where I usually go, past the overfull creek, the old railroad ties, the new hospital, and ended at One World Cafe, hardly a soul in the place, but a guitarist was playing something light and soothing.
 I sipped peppermint tea, listened for a while, then headed out into the dark, cold spring warmed by tea and music.

 Sled dogs have their own houses in Ilulissat, Greenland.
 One day last summer, I walked along the outskirts of town toward the Kangia Icefjord, the stench of urine and matted fur.
 The puppies run free, while the adult dogs fight against their chains, crying for seal meat, for freedom, for snow, for love.
 Listen, you can hear them even now.

 Two bicycles were laying on the Moscow-Pullman bike path near Sunshine Road.
 I was worried.
 A black mountain bike, it seemed, had collided with a blue road bike and the two had fallen in a scene of violence.
 Wheels cranked in odd directions.
 Seats twisted toward the ground.
 There’s something tragic about the sight of a bicycle mangled on asphalt.
 As I rounded the corner, I saw the bikes belonged to a couple.
 It had been no wreck; the bikes had been placed there on purpose.
 The couple sat on a cedar bench bolted to the edge of the path, knees bent toward one another.
 Their helmeted heads touched.
 Their shoulders seemed welded together.
 They were squinting at something plucked from the natural world, something green–a blade of grass, maybe, or a flower.
 As I passed, they looked up and nodded, as if acknowledging my humanity.

 Political news has overwhelmed the week.
-I cherish these small and unexpected moments.
+I cherish these small, lovely moments.